-Plan to arrive at the airport at least 2 hours prior to departure time.
-The extra time is needed to clear the heighten security requirements.
+- TSA Guidelines suggest travelers arrive at the airport at least 2 hours prior to departure time

-A government-issued ID (federal, state or local) is required.
-Be prepared to show this ID at various locations, such as the ticket counter, security checkpoint and gate.
+- A government-issued ID (federal, state or local) is required.
+Be prepared to show this ID at various locations, such as the ticket counter, TSA security checkpoint and gate

-Refer to the TSA permitted and prohibited items checklist on the Website http://www.tsa.gov/ to ensure a smooth screening process.
+- Refer to the TSA permitted and prohibited items checklist: http://www.tsa.gov/

-Refrain from wrapping packages in checked and carry-on baggage.
-All wrapped packages are subject to opening by the TSA.
+- Refrain from gift wrapping packages in checked and carry-on baggage.
+All wrapped packages are subject to opening by the TSA

 If you would like to contact the TSA directly, call 866-289-9673, or visit their web site at http://www.tsa.gov/